OtagoCarpentries/minibaz2020/index.md

 [R Markdown](https://rmarkdown.rstudio.com/) is a tool for writing reproducible reports, document and presentations

-Useful prior knowldge = Understanding of basic R syntax would be useful for the RMarkdown portion.
+**Expected prior knowledge:** Understanding of basic R syntax would be useful for the RMarkdown portion.

 ----